-To continue Edmonton Fire Rescue Services’ (EFRS) commitment to protect life, property and the environment, Castle Downs Fire Station # 17 will undergo renovations beginning in the third quarter of 2016.
+To continue Edmonton Fire Rescue Services’ (EFRS) commitment to protect life, property and the environment, Castle Downs Fire Station # 17 will undergo renovations beginning in July 2017.
 Resources and apparatus will be temporarily redeployed to nearby Hagmann Fire Station 8 and Lake District Fire Station 25.

 Edmonton Fire Rescue Services is confident in its ability to continue to provide internationally recognized front-line fire rescue services, fire prevention programs and public education to the Castle Downs community.
 It is not anticipated this temporary redeployment of resources will cause any measurable change in Fire Rescue Services full first-alarm response time.

 Edmonton Fire Rescue Services does not anticipate this temporary redeployment of resources will cause any measurable change in full first-alarm response time benchmarks.

 During the revitalization, Edmonton Fire Rescue Services will redeploy resources from the Castle Downs Fire Station 17 to nearby Hagmann Station 8 and Lake District Station 25.
 After much research, this temporary redeployment option was deemed the best possible solution.
 Crews will also be driving routes within the Castle Downs community for district familiarization.

 The City of Edmonton and Edmonton Fire Rescue Services explored various options to temporary redeploy Castle Downs Station operations within the Castle Downs area.
 Considerations we have reviewed include repurposing existing corporate assets or securing a suitable commercial space.
 However, these options did not meet our operational needs.